leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 **Range**: 120 feet
 **Components**: V, S
 **Duration**: Instantaneous
-Channeling the chill of the grave, make a melee spell attack against a target within reach.
-On a hit, the target takes 1d10 Necrotic damage, and it can't regain Hit Points until the end of your next turn.
+You hurl a beam of crackling energy.
+Make a ranged spell attack against one creature or object in range.
+On a hit, the target takes 1d10 Force damage.
 ***Cantrip Upgrade***.
-The damage increases by 1d10 when you reach levels 5 (2d10), 11 (3d10), and 17 (4d10).
+The spell creates two beams at level 5, three beams at level 11, and four beams at level 17.
+You can direct the beams at the same target or at different ones.
+Make a separate attack roll for each beam.

 ---
 ###### Fire Bolt